sa-tre/satre-specification/docs/source/pillars/data_management.md

   - Guidance
   - Importance
 * - A TRE must have processes in place to assess the legal and regulatory implications of handling the data through its full lifecycle.
-  - This involves considering your obligations to data controllers and subjects and whether any security controls may be legally or contractually required.
+  - This involves considering your obligations to data controllers and subjects, and whether any security controls may be legally or contractually required.
     An assessment of the risks involved will also be needed.
     It may involve classifying the project into a predefined sensitivity category or defining bespoke controls.
   - Mandatory
-* - A TRE should keep records of data handling decisions
+* - A TRE should keep records of data handling decisions.
   - Decisions that are made as part of the process discussed above should be recorded and made available for inspection by all stakeholders.
   - Recommended
 * - A TRE must have a data ingress process which enforces information governance rules/processes.